sszz01/parklens-cv-model/README.md

 ParkLens-Model is a computer vision model designed to analyze video footage of parking lots to identify empty and occupied parking spots.
 It is a second repository of the ParkLens-AI App that is used to store folders for the model.
 <br>

-**Note: This repository goes along with the parking app, the repository of which can be found here: https://github.com/sszz01/ParkLens-AI.<br>
+**Note: This repository goes along with the parking app, the repository of which can be found here: https://github.com/sszz01/ParkLens-AI.<br><br>
-This guide is for the CV model development only, please refer to other repo for Swift and iOS setup guidelines.**
+This guide is for the CV model development only.
+Please refer to other repo for Swift and iOS setup guidelines.**